 Our planet is under threat; its future is uncertain.

 In folk stories of old, landscapes were conceived as having a character; they were alive and dynamic.
 The woodsman knew the forest, the farmer the field and the wise woman the property of the herbs that grew in the hedgerows.
 At night the landscape was perceived to be filled with spirits and forces beyond the realm of reason: a magical place to be respected.
 Such romantic ideas have been brushed aside by the hard-edged mentality of the marketplace.
 Today, land is property to be exploited.
 But what have we given up in our rush to adopt this new commercial view of the landscapes we inhabit?
 Is this attitude a sign of maturity or simply myopia?

 Visual poetry, nature photography and digital design come together in Catherine Nelson’s transcendent landscapes, which capture something of the complex understanding that once we knew.
 Each natural environment is dramatically transformed – some become a perfect globe floating serenely in the heavens, others wrap around the field of view like an embrace.
 The images are rich with detail yet retain coherence and charm.
 They lovingly capture the essence of place as a complex ecological story.
 The result is a contemporary pictorial mythology that subtly reminds the viewer of a profound truth: that it is in the flourishing variety of the local that the fate of the world resides.

-Catherine: I was walking around a nature reserve outside of Gent in Belgium (where I now live) and thinking about the artist Pieter Bruegel [1525–1569] and the way he managed to combine many moments in the same image.
+I was walking around a nature reserve outside of Gent in Belgium (where I was then living) and thinking about the artist Pieter Bruegel [1525–1569] and the way he managed to combine many moments in the same image.
 I wanted to do the same.

 How did you manage that technical challenge?